-- A. APPROVE the alternative development district standards for: - 1.
-Urban Design Criteria: Build-to Line (page 136)-To allow the build-to line to move an additional 25 feet from the 25-foot build-to line along Harry S Truman Drive, to allow the building to accommodate a private utility line, for a total setback from the right-of-way of 50 feet. - B. APPROVE Detailed Site Plan DSP-14026-02 and Type 2 Tree Conservation Plan TCP2-027-14-01for Amore Apollo, Expedited Transit-Oriented Development, subject to the following conditions: - 1.
+- A. APPROVED the alternative development district standards for: - 1.
+Urban Design Criteria: Build-to Line (page 136)-To allow the build-to line to move an additional 25 feet from the 25-foot build-to line along Harry S Truman Drive, to allow the building to accommodate a private utility line, for a total setback from the right-of-way of 50 feet. - B. APPROVED Detailed Site Plan DSP-14026-02 and Type 2 Tree Conservation Plan TCP2-027-14-01 for Amore Apollo, Expedited Transit-Oriented Development, subject to the following conditions: - 1.
 Prior to certification of this detailed site plan (DSP), the applicant shall: - a.
 Revise the site plan to show and label the modified build-to line, with dimensions and the specific deviation from the required standards. - b.
 Update the development program table to reflect the gross floor area associated with the amenity, retail, and restaurant space separately. - c.
 Reflect all existing easements, with their recording reference, and any proposed easements to encompass the entire hardscape area proposed for public access and use relative to the revised building footprint. - d.
-Revise the DSP to include the bicycle parking details and specifications required in Condition 1g of DSP-14026. - e.
+Revise the DSP to include the bicycle parking details and specifications required in Condition 1g of DSP-14026.

+- e.
 The DSP and type 2 tree conservation plan shall be revised to show the mitigated and unmitigated upper and ground level 65 dBA Ldn noise contours per the December 6, 2018 noise analysis report prepared by Phoenix Noise & Vibration, LLC.
 The source of the noise (traffic and rail) shall be included in the noise contour labels on the plans. - f.
 Provide a decorative crosswalk along Harry S Truman Drive at Ascend Lane.
 The treatment should be consistent with the crosswalk provided along Grand Boulevard at Ascend Lane, unless modified by the Prince George's County Department of Public Works and Transportation. - g.
 Provide a cohesive plaza design, within the limited public access easement, north and northwest of the building, similar to the plaza design approved with DSP-14026.
 Provide at least one minimum 10-foot-wide sidewalk through the plaza, connecting the existing plaza northeast of the building to Parcel 110 (Washington Metropolitan Area Transit Authority property).
-The plaza design should include cohesive landscaping and paving, in conformance with the Largo Town Center Sector Plan and Sectional Map Amendment.

-- 2. Prior to certification of the detailed site plan, the type 2 tree conservation plan (TCP2) shall be revised as follows: - a.
+The plaza design should include cohesive landscaping and paving, in conformance with the Largo Town Center Sector Plan and Sectional Map Amendment. - h.
+Add a note to the site plan as follows: - "This property is located within close proximity to a metro line and may be subject to "feelable vibration" impacts." - 2.
+Prior to certification of the detailed site plan, the type 2 tree conservation plan (TCP2) shall be revised as follows: - a.
 Show the noise contours associated with Harry S Truman Drive, as shown on the previously approved TCP2 and as conditioned with Preliminary Plan of Subdivision 4-14011. - b.
 Remove the prior Development Review Division QR code approval stamp and replace it with a QR code approval block for the current application. - c.
 Type-in all previous approval information in the TCP2 approval block. - d.
 Provide an updated owner's awareness block (specific to Parcel 3 only). - e.
 Have the qualified professional who prepared the plan sign and date it and update the revision box with a summary of the revision. - 3.
-Prior to issuance of the building permit for Parcel 3, Block D, Phase II, the following should be provided: - a.
-A vibration report shall be included in the permit application to demonstrate to the Environmental Planning Section that all of the proposed structures on-site will be within the acceptable International Organization for Standardization and Federal Transit Administration vibration standards for residential use, and that no portions of the residential structures are expected to be impacted by vibration above those standards.
-If vibration standards are exceeded, and/or negative impacts are determined in the report, the report shall further include mitigation measures for those negative impacts.
-If vibration mitigation measures are required for impacts associated with the Washington Metropolitan Area Transit Authority right-of-way, an amendment to the detailed site plan that demonstrates the use of the recommended mitigation measures shall be reviewed and approved prior to the issuance of the building permit. - b.
-Amend both the recorded Limited Public Access Easement (Liber 37037, folio 320) and the recorded 60-foot-wide easement for vehicular and pedestrian access (Liber 36974, folio 079) to reflect the revised building footprint on Parcel 3 and to encompass the entire hardscape area proposed for public access and use. - c.
-Revise the final record plat to reflect the new easement area configurations.
+Prior to issuance of the building permit for Parcel 3, Block D, Phase II, the following should be provided:

+a.
+Amend the recorded Limited Public Access Easement (Liber 37037, folio 320) to reflect the revised building footprint on Parcel 3, and to encompass the entire hardscape area proposed for public access and use.